radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

-Creating an Execution Context
+Creating a Resource Handle
 ================================

-We create an execution context in order to get access to a machine and acquire resources on that machine.
+We create a resource handle in order to get access to a machine and acquire resources on that machine.
 In the following snippet of code, we create an execution context of ``SingleClusterEnvironment`` type which gives access to a single machine.
-The execution context targets the local machine, requesting 1 core for a period of 15 mins.
+The resource handle targets the local machine, requesting 1 core for a period of 15 mins.
 The 'username' parameter must be specified if username on a target machine differs from one on a submission host.
 The
  'project' parameter must be specified if for a standard submission script this parameter is mandatory. 'project' parameter corresponds to an allocation number on a target system.
 The
 'database_url' parameter specifies the mongodb instance to be used.